ials/PR/index.md

 ## Course Overview

 The course meets on Wednesdays for lectures and  discussion.
 Additionally, there are  laboratory sessions where students apply theoretical concepts to real-world problems.
-Guest speakers from industry and academia w

-:::{attention} There is a quiz in [Week 2](#week2)!
+:::{attention} There is a quiz every week!
 :class: dropdown
 :icon: false
 👋